Groundskeeper Willie

-William MacMoran MacDougal, better known as Groundskeeper Willie, is a recurring character on The Simpsons, voiced by Dan Castellaneta.
+Doctor William MacDougal, better known as Groundskeeper Willie, is a recurring fictional character on The Simpsons, voiced by Dan Castellaneta.
 He is the head groundskeeper and Janitor at Springfield Elementary School.
 Willie is almost feral in nature and is immensely proud of his Scottish origin.
 He is easily identifiable by his red hair and beard, as well as his aggressive temperament and thick, stereotypical Scottish accent.

 Role in The Simpsons

 Willie is the groundskeeper and janitor at Springfield Elementary School and lives in a shack on the school premises.
 He is a Scotsman with an aggressive temper.
 Willie is an uncouth and unpleasant character, though essentially harmless.
 His personality is depicted as being incompetent, drunken, slow-witted, and quick to anger for little or no reason.
 Willie has shown antipathy to both his employer, Principal Skinner, and Bart Simpson, who frequently plays practical jokes on him.
 In the alternate continuity of "Treehouse of Horror VI", his spirit plots revenge on the students of Springfield Elementary after getting burned to death by their parents' actions.

 Due to the deliberately inaccurate continuity of the series, he has claimed to be from various parts of Scotland during the series, most recently Kirkwall in the Orkney Islands in the 2012 episode 'The Daughter Also Rises'.
 This settled the previous continuity problem in which Willie had been stated to be a supporter of Aberdeen F.C, and to have lived in Glasgow.
 In early episodes, Willie's father was said to be dead.
 However, his parents were later introduced in "Monty Can't Buy Me Love", and lived near Loch Ness; which is near Inverness.
 In "The Girl Who Slept Too Little", it is revealed that he has a cousin, "Grave Digger Billy".
 In Dark Knight Court he describes himself as a "Scottish Old Believer Presbyterian" who "hates Easter" as some conservative Presbyterians reject Easter as a man-made feast on the basis of the regulative principle of worship.